-Based on the preceding analysis, the focusing efficiency of the metalens at different wavelengths was evaluated, as presented in Fig.~\ref{focusing_efficiency_allband}.
-Focusing efficiency is defined as the ratio of the effectively focused energy within the focal plane region\blue{~(calculated within a radius of $1.5\,\times\,\mathrm{FWHM}$ from the optical axis at the focal plane)} to the total transmitted energy, reflecting the degree of spatial energy confinement at the focal point. \blue{The results show that the focusing efficiency remains moderate~(e.g., 20-38\%) across the 1800-2300~nm range and shows a gradual increase with wavelength.} \blue{This performance indicates that the device maintains a reasonable degree of energy confinement given the broad bandwidth and achromatic design requirements.
+To assess broadband focusing, we simulated the normalized electric-field intensity ($|E|^2$) distributions in the X--Z plane under normal incidence for wavelengths 1800--2300~nm (Fig.~\ref{farfield_image_allband}).
+Across the band, the focal spots remain well confined and close to the designed focal length of 100~$\mu$m, with longitudinal shifts within 6\% ($\pm$6~$\mu$m).
+Specifically, the focal length varies from 100~$\mu$m at $\lambda=1800$~nm to 105.8~$\mu$m at $\lambda=2300$~nm.
+The focusing profiles also remain laterally stable, indicating effective phase matching and chromatic aberration correction: no significant lateral chromatic aberration is observed, the focal spot stays centered on the optical axis, and the focal-spot size (FWHM) shows only minimal variation from 1800~nm to 2300~nm.
+Based on the preceding analysis, the focusing efficiency of the metalens at different wavelengths was evaluated, as presented in Fig.~\ref{focusing_efficiency_allband}(a).
+Focusing efficiency is defined as the ratio of the effectively focused energy within the focal-plane region (calculated within a radius of $1.5\times\mathrm{FWHM}$ from the optical axis at the focal plane) to the total transmitted energy.
+This definition corresponds to a transmission-normalized focusing efficiency, which characterizes the spatial energy confinement capability of the transmitted field and excludes reflection and absorption losses from the normalization. \editt{For reference, the corresponding incident-power-normalized focusing efficiency is obtained by multiplying this value by the total transmission (transmitted/incident power) at the same wavelength.} The results show that the focusing efficiency remains moderate (20--38\%) across the 1800--2300~nm range and gradually increases with wavelength.
+This indicates that the device maintains reasonable energy confinement given the broad bandwidth and achromatic design requirements.